-How much time do you need to spend in the Douro Valley?
+How many days do you need in the Douro Valley?

-Here is a daily summary of our getaway:
+Here is a daily summary of our 2 day Douro Valley itinerary:

 Trip miles total: 260 miles, 4 hours and 40 minutes.